mattermost/docs/source/deployment/cluster.rst

 File storage is assumed to be shared between all the machines that are using services such as NAS or Amazon S3.

-If ``"DriverName": "local"`` is used then the directory at ``"FileSettings":`` ``"Directory": "./data/"`` is expected to be a NAS location mapped as a local directory, otherwise high availability will not function correctly and may corrupt your file storage.
+If ``"DriverName": "local"`` is used then the directory at ``"FileSettings":`` ``"Directory": "./data/"`` is expected to be a NAS location mapped as a local directory.
+If this is not the case high availability will not function correctly and may corrupt your file storage.

 Note a slight behavior change in 5.15:
 When you reinstall a plugin in 5.14, the previous **Enabled** or **Disabled** state is retained.
 As of 5.15, a reinstalled plugin's initial state is **Disabled**.